- Pets and Animals»

 A volume that is comfortable to humans may be too much for a dog.
 Perhaps played at a fainter volume, the dogs would not have become agitated and barked.

-And did you catch this line that almost slips through: "Popular music or human conversation did not produce behaviours noticeably different from having no sound at all."
+And did you catch this line that almost slips through: "Popular music or human conversation did not produce behaviors noticeably different from having no sound at all."

 Maybe they just couldn't bring themselves to say the dogs were oblivious to popular music.